I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

-So, here’s my list of the best map apps that work in China.
+Here’s my list of the best map apps that work in China in 2026, starting with the ones available in English.

 - Available: Apple App Store